rerdavies/pipedal/docs/Ubuntu.md

    pipedal_kconfig
 ```

 and then select Preempt=full.
-Switching between PREEMPT_DYNAMIC is a configuration-only change, and does not install new components.
+Switching between PREEMPT_DYNAMIC kernels is a configuration-only change, and does not install new components.
 The switch actually takes place at runtime.
 Astonishingly, you do not even need to reboot!

 Full realtime kernels (RT_PREEMPT) may provide slightly better realtime audio than a PREEMPT_DYNAMIC/preempt=full kernel, but the PREEMPT_DYNAMIC kernel should be perfectly adequate.
-As a point of reference, current versions of Ubuntu Studio uses a PREEMPT_DYNMAIC/preempt=full kernel, and the maintainers of Ubuntu Studio consciously chose to not install an RT_PREEMPT kernel.
+As a point of reference, current versions of Ubuntu Studio uses a PREEMPT_DYNMAIC/preempt=full kernel, and the maintainers of Ubuntu Studio consciously chose to not install an RT_PREEMPT kernel by default.
 If you are having problems with intermittent audio dropouts that occur very infrequently, you may want to try an RT_PREEMPT kernel instead.
-The pre-built Ubuntu RT_PREEMPT kernel can be installed using `apt` but is only available if you have an Ubuntu Pro subscription.
+A pre-built Ubuntu RT_PREEMPT kernel can be installed using `apt` but is only available if you have an Ubuntu Pro subscription.
 Ubuntu Pro is free for non-commercial use.

 ## Support for WIFI Auto-Hotspots on Ubuntu Server